shaungt1/Shaun-Pritchard-Portfolio/README.md

  * Ideas And Sandbox
 ## Books

->Books category highlights th3e many books that helped me on my journey to learning the skills I sought out.
+>Books category highlights the many books that helped me on my journey to learning the skills I sought out.
 I have also written a few of my own books that are non-technical.

  * Books I Have Written
  * Content I Have Written